 My name is Annebet van Mameren.
 I am Dutch and married to an American.
-My husband came to Amsterdam for just one year, and is still here, almost ten years later!
+My husband came to Amsterdam for just one year, and is still here, more than 15 years later!
 In 2010 and 2012, we were delighted to welcome our sons into the world.

 I have always been inspired by different cultures and languages.
 My mother taught Dutch as a second language (NT2) to adults from all over the world, and as a child, I loved her students’ stories and colorful parties.
 I was especially fascinated by their children, who were fluent in multiple languages.
 At the age of 8, I decided that one day I would have bilingual children myself.